Watch 48-Year-Old Terrell Owens Run a Sub-4.5 Second 40-Yard Dash

-Watch 48-year-old Terrell Owens run a sub-4.5 second 40-yard dash originally appeared on NBC Sports Chicago
+Watch 48-year-old Terrell Owens run a sub-4.5 second 40-yard dash originally appeared on NBC Sports Philadelphia

 Even at nearly 50, Terrell Owens runs a very fast 40.